BYU fan banned for racist incident at volleyball game

 The statement went on to say that although the fan was sitting in the BYU student section, he was not a student.

-Lesa Pamplin originally tweeted about the incident, saying her goddaughter, Rachel Richardson, the only black starter on the Duke team, was called the N-Word every time she served, and was threatened by the fan as well.
+Lesa Pamplin of Fort Worth, Texas, originally tweeted about the incident, saying her goddaughter, Rachel Richardson, the only black starter on the Duke team, was called the N-Word every time she served, and was threatened by the fan as well.

 “She was threatened by a white male that told her to watch her back going to the team bus,” Pamplin tweeted.
 “A police officer had to be put by their bench.
 You allowed this racist behavior to continue without intervening.
 Apologizing to her parents after the fact is not enough.
 She will soon be sharing her story.”